MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfsegments/functions/pfsegmentsclientgetplayertagsasync.md

 ## Remarks

 This API will return a list of canonical tags which includes both namespace and tag's name.
 If namespace is not provided, the result is a list of all canonical tags.
 TagName can be used for segmentation and Namespace is limited to 128 characters.
-If successful, call [PFSegmentsClientGetPlayerTagsGetResult](pfsegmentsclientgetplayertagsgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFSegmentsClientGetPlayerTagsGetResultSize](pfsegmentsclientgetplayertagsgetresultsize.md) and [PFSegmentsClientGetPlayerTagsGetResult](pfsegmentsclientgetplayertagsgetresult.md) to get the result.

 ## Requirements